Britain wants to resolve post-Brexit N.Ireland trade issues quickly | Law-Order

 Britain wants to resolve post-Brexit N.Ireland trade issues quickly

-Britain wants to resolve what it describes as issues with an agreement for post-Brexit trade with its province of Northern Ireland as quickly as possible with the European Union, a spokesman for Prime Minister Boris Johnson said on Tuesday.
+Britain wants to resolve issues with an agreement for post-Brexit trade with Northern Ireland as quickly as possible and will work "constructively" with the European Union, a spokesman for Prime Minister Boris Johnson said on Tuesday.

-Michael Gove, in charge of implementing the Brexit deal, will meet European Commission Vice President Maros Sefcovic on Thursday to try to agree a way to ease trade between Britain and Northern Ireland.
+Britain has called on the EU for a reset in relations and a refinement of part of the Brexit divorce deal which covers trade with Northern Ireland, trying to seize the upper hand after the bloc was forced into U-turn in a row over COVID-19 vaccines.
+After lawmakers in Northern Ireland complained about a shortage of goods since Britain completed its journey out of the EU's orbit this year, Michael Gove, in charge of implementing the Brexit deal, will meet European Commission Vice President Maros Sefcovic on Thursday to try to resolve the problems.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)